Taking part

 You can help us make an impact!

 Five to Twelve is an exciting opportunity to be part of a national study following thousands of children and their families in England.
-We have selected a group of children who are currently in reception or year one at school to represent all children in their age group in England.
+We have selected a group of children who were aged 5 or 6 in 2023 to represent all children in their age group in England.
 By following them over time we can gain unique insights into how their different experiences shape their lives, both in early childhood and beyond.

 Five to Twelve will have an impact on improving schools and other services for children, and by taking part you can make a difference too!

-Please use the link below to access the different online surveys that make up this study:
+Please use the link below to access your online survey.

 Similar studies